Semma (restaurant)

-Semma is an Indian restaurant in New York City.
+Semma is an Indian restaurant in New York City specializing in South Indian cuisine.
 The restaurant, operated by Roni Mazumdar and Chintan Pandya and their hospitality group Unapologetic Foods, replaced their first collaborative restaurant, Rahi.
-The restaurant received a Michelin Star in 2022 and has received positive reviews from restaurant critics.
+The restaurant received a Michelin Star in 2022, which it retained in 2023 and in 2024, it has received positive reviews from restaurant critics.
+Its chef Vijay Kumar won the 2025 James Beard Foundation Award for best chef in New York State.

 History and focus

 Rahi, the restaurant which previously occupied Semma's location, closed in September 2021.
 Semma opened on October 12, 2021.
-Vijay Kumar left his position as chef at the restaurant Rasa in California to become the chef at Semma.
+Vijay Kumar left his position as chef at Rasa, an Indian restaurant in California, to become Executive chef/ partner at Semma.
 Kumar grew up in Tamil Nadu and designed the menu to focus on the foods of Southern India.
 Dishes on the menu, including the nathai pirattal (a snail dish) and a venison dish, were inspired by meals prepared by Kumar's family during his childhood.
+Semma does not list a phone number.
+The writers of a 2023 New York Times article about strategies to secure in-demand restaurant reservations referred to Semma as "one of the hardest-to-get-into places" in New York City.

 "Semma" means "fantastic" or "super" in Tamil.
 Mazumdar and Kumar have both said that patrons have thanked them for providing food and flavors which accurately capture cooking found in India.

+Design

 The interior of the space was redone after the closure of Rahi, with a new design inspired by the Indian state of Kerala.
 The New York Times referred to the interior as having "tropical accents" and noted that wood ceilings "suggest" Keralan houseboats, known as kettuvallam.
+Semma also features a mural depicting a Kathakali dancer.
 The restaurant's decor was designed by Wid Chapman Architects.